How To Recycle Organic Waste: Waste Management For Your Business ♻️

 At Waster, our view is that plastic waste should be eliminated wherever possible, with new organic and biodegradable plastics being introduced.
 We would also suggest organic waste is not charged a levy.
 Food waste should go to a specific “wet landfill” with modern gas capture.
 This would equate to a specific bin for organic waste.

 The only levy would be imposed on recyclable commodities that are not recycled.
 Of course, this would lead to issues on how to separate organic and inorganic waste.
 However, that scenario could be overcome.

 What do you think?
 Do you have any good tips on how to separate organic and inorganic waste?
 Does the organic waste definition need to change to make sense in 2021?

 At Waster, we are always looking at new environmental processes such as organic waste recycling.

-When we say organic waste in this article, we refer to food waste such as from cafés, restaurants or food production businesses.
+Organic waste, in this context, means food waste such as from cafés, restaurants or food production businesses.

 Organic waste can be really troublesome as it is commonly very heavy and hence expensive to dispose of.
 See our blog on recycling versus waste prevention.
 In addition, food waste can be super heavy.
 For example, think about a bin that an office-based business may have.
 A regular bin contains a mix of paper, cardboard, packaging, food scraps, and various other items.

-Due to ever increasing levies on dumping at landfill, the cost of a tonne of waste is now almost $300 in Sydney metro region.
+Due to ever-increasing levies on dumping at landfill, the cost of a tonne of waste is now almost $300 in the Sydney metro region.
 This makes alternative solutions for organic waste recycling even more pressing.